gasparka/thesis/docs/3_conversion.rst

 Summary
 -------

+This chapter has shown that Pyha achieves synthesizability by converting the Python code to VHDL.
-The sequential object-oriented VHDL model is one of the contributions of this thesis.
-It has been developed to provide simpler conversion from Python to VHDL.
+The sequential object-oriented VHDL model is one of the contributions of this thesis, it has been developed to provide simpler conversion from Python to VHDL.

-.. todo:: why use this?
-OOP model what are advantages? no data-flow stuff

-Pyha converts directly to the VHDL model by using RedBaron based syntax conversions.
-Type information is reuqired trough the simulation before conversion.
+Python converts directly to the VHDL model by using RedBaron based syntax conversions.
+Type information is acquired trough the simulation before.
+Pyha provides ``simulate`` functions that automate the simulation and conversion parts.

-Like HLS must do much work to deduce registers..
-Pyha can convert basically line by line, very simple.

-Disadvantage of this method is that code must be executed for conversion, however this is much negated by the ``simulate`` functions provided by Pyha; that first runs the Python simulation (thus executing the code) and uses the data for conversion automatically.

-The execution part needed for conversion is automated in the ``simulate`` functions provided by Pyha.
+In general the conversion method of Pyha is relatively simple and producing well formatted and readable VHDL output, same method could be used to convert Pyha into other languages like SystemVerilog or C.